A while ago I had a lovely reader (Hi Crystal!) asking me suggestions about a “learning kit” to start sewing.

 To be honest, it’s a kind of question I often am asked: where to start, sewing tips for beginners, which are the best sewing tools and equipment: things like these!

 And it’s a really good question.
 I was so lucky to have mom introducing me when I was a young girl, but others may not have this luck.
-Sewing was much more diffused between our grandmas generation than it was in the 70s so a lot of women missed this wonderful craft.
+Sewing was much more diffused among our grandmas’ generation than it was in the 70s so a lot of women missed this wonderful craft.

-Now the sewers community is rising again, thanks to the web and the PDF patterns, FB communities (here is mine, please ask to join), Craftsy (here is my author page), Etsy (here is my own shop there) and all the merry band.
+Now the sewers community is rising again, thanks to the web and the PDF patterns, FB communities (here is mine, please ask to join), Bluprint (formerly Craftsy) (here is my author page), Etsy (here is my own shop there) and all the merry band.